Visas for Victims of Criminal Activity

 Revocation of U Status

-If the Department of Homeland Security (DHS) revokes a principal petitioner’s U-1 nonimmigrant status, all family members deriving U nonimmigrant status from the revoked U-1 principal petitioner will have their status revoked, as well.
-Also, family members residing abroad awaiting decisions on their petitions for derivative U nonimmigrant status (U-2, U-3, U-4, or U-5) will be denied.
+If USCIS revokes a U-1's nonimmigrant status, all qualifying family members deriving U nonimmigrant status from the revoked U-1 nonimmigrant will also have their status revoked.
+In addition, any family members, whether residing in the United States. or abroad awaiting decisions on their petitions for derivative U nonimmigrant status (U-2, U-3, U-4, or U-5) will be denied.

 ALL / ALL /